BarnettZhang/Method_Naming_for_Python/README.md

 ### 1.0.0

-Initial release of Method Naming for Python
+- Initial release of Method Naming for Python

+## 1.0.1

+- Now the installation package includes the pre-trained model

+## 1.0.2

+- Change the model loading function.
+Now the model size is reduced.